 Upcoming Desalination Events

-Abengoa ACWA Africa Asia Australia California Cape Town Carbon Nanotubes Chennai China Dubai Egypt Emirates GH Graphene Humidification - Dehumidification India Israel KSA mechanical vapor compression MED MED-TVC Middle East MSF Multi-Stage Flash North Africa North America Oman Pakistan Phase Transition Saudi Saudi Arabia Singapore South Africa South Aisa South Asia Southwest Aisa thermal vapor compression UAE United Arab Emirates United States US USA Western Aisa Western Asia
+Abengoa Abu Dhabi ACWA Africa Asia Australia California Cape Town Carbon Nanotubes Chennai China Dubai Egypt Emirates Graphene Humidification - Dehumidification India Israel KSA MED MED-TVC Middle East MSF North Africa North America Oman Pakistan Phase Transition Saudi Saudi Arabia Singapore South Africa South Aisa South America South Asia Southeast Asia Southwest Aisa Tamil Nadu UAE United Arab Emirates United States US USA Western Aisa Western Asia